frictionlessdata/datapackage/data-packages/index.md

 ## Resource Information

+Packaged data resources are described in the `resources` property of the package descriptor.
-Resource information MUST be a JSON serializable hash.
+This property is an array of values.
+Each value describes a single resource and MUST be a JSON hash.

+### Required Fields

 Resource information MUST contain (at least) one of the following attributes which specify the location of the associated data file (either online, 'relative' (local), or 'inline'):

-* url: url of this data resource
+* `url`: url of this data resource
-* path: unix-style ('/') relative path to the resource.
-Path MUST be a relative path, that is relative to the directory in which the descriptor file (datapackage.json) listing this file resides
+* `path`: unix-style ('/') relative path to the resource.
+Path MUST be a relative path, that is relative to the directory in which the descriptor file (`datapackage.json`) listing this file resides
-* data: (inline) a field containing the data directly inline in the datapackage.json file.
+* `data`: (inline) a field containing the data directly inline in the `datapackage.json` file.
 Further details below.

 <div class="alert" markdown="block">
-NOTE: the use of a url allows a data package to reference data not necessarily contained locally in the Data Package.
-Of course, the path attribute may still be used for Data Packages located online (in this case it determines the relative URL).
+NOTE: the use of a `url` allows a data package to reference data not necessarily contained locally in the Data Package.
+Of course, the `path` attribute may still be used for Data Packages located online (in this case it determines the relative URL).
 </div>

 <div class="alert" markdown="block">
-NOTE: When more than one of url, path or data are specified consumers need to determine which option to use (or in which order to try them).
-The recommendation is to utilize the following order: data, path, url.
+NOTE: When more than one of `url`, `path` or `data` are specified consumers need to determine which option to use (or in which order to try them).
+The recommendation is to utilize the following order: `data`, `path`, `url`.
 A consumer should also stop processing once one of these options yields data.
 </div>

 There are NO other required fields.
 However, there are a variety of common fields that can be used which we detail below.

-### Recommended fields
+### Recommended Fields

-A resource SHOULD contain the following fields:
+It is recommended that a resource SHOULD contain the following fields:

-* name: a resource SHOULD contain an name attribute.
+* `name`: a resource SHOULD contain an `name` attribute.
 The name is a simple name or identifier to be used for this resource.

   * If present, the name MUST be unique amongst all resources in this data